From latent dynamics to meaningful representations: Results

-Once the estimated force field $\mathbf{f}_\omega(\mathbf{z})$ and the diffusion matrix $\mathbf{M}_\omega(\mathbf{z})$ are obtained, we can easily draw samples $\{\Delta\tilde{\mathbf{z}}_t\}$ from the prior transition density $r_\omega(\Delta\mathbf{z}_t|\mathbf{z}_{t})$ using Eq. \ref{eq:simplified_brownian_motion}, which can then be used to regularize the representation learnt through Eq. \ref{eq:dynamics_REG}.
+Once the estimated force field $\mathbf{f}_\omega(\mathbf{z})$ and the diffusion matrix $\mathbf{M}_\omega(\mathbf{z})$ are obtained, we can easily draw samples $\{\Delta\tilde{\mathbf{z}}_t\}$ from the prior transition density $r_\omega(\Delta\mathbf{z}_t|\mathbf{z}_{t})$ using Eq. \ref{eq:simplified_brownian_motion}, which can then be used to regularize the representation learnt through Eq. \ref{eq:dynamics_rep_obj}.

-In fact, given this generalizable framework, we can introduce even more constraints into the prior.
-For instance, in our experiments we observed that enforcing a constant diffusion $M_{ij}^* \equiv \delta_{ij}$ largely stabilized the optimization process of our algorithm and avoided the algorithm learning trivial scaling.
+In fact, given this generalizable framework, we can introduce additional constraints into the prior.
+For instance, in our experiments we observed that manually enforcing a constant diffusion $M_{ij}^* \equiv \delta_{ij}$ when optimizing Eq. \ref{eq:dynamics_rep_obj} largely stabilized the optimization process and enabled the algorithm to focus more effectively on the underlying structure of the data.
 Namely, we incorporate an inductive bias into the learning process and regularize the latent representation by directly using the samples $\{\Delta\tilde{\mathbf{z}}_t\}$ generated from the simplified Langevin dynamics obtained after using $M_{ij}^* \equiv \delta_{ij}$ in Eq. \ref{eq:simplified_brownian_motion}:

-By learning a latent space with isotropic and homogenous diffusion as in Eq. \ref{eq:constant_diffusion_langevin_flow}, we can aim to preserve some underlying geometric properties of the data as we show later through numerical examples.
+By learning a latent space with isotropic and homogeneous diffusion as in Eq. \ref{eq:constant_diffusion_langevin_flow}, we can aim to preserve some underlying geometric properties of the data as we show later through numerical examples.